World Habitat Day is a global observance that takes place every year. But what is it? And how can you get involved? Find out in our latest blog!

 The history behind World Habitat Day

-Each year takes on a new theme.
+Each year World Habitat Day takes on a new theme.
 In 2020, it was ‘Housing For All: A Better Urban Future’.
-This was celebrated in Surabaya, Indonesia, and concentrated on how senior Housing officials can “rethink tomorrow’s society” and create decent housing for all, with 1.6 billion people currently living in inadequate housing (UN).
+This was celebrated in Surabaya, Indonesia, and concentrated on how senior housing officials can “rethink tomorrow’s society” and create decent housing for all, with 1.6 billion people currently living in inadequate housing (UN).

 World Habitat Day and sustainability